I feel overwhelmed some days.

 And within this feeling of “less than” is where so many of my frustrations lie.

 I want my floors to shine, my closets organized, and my laundry baskets empty.
-I want to help my kids make bird nests from Play-doh, paint masterpieces for the refrigerator, and have meaningful conversations with my husband.
+I want to help my kids bake cookies in the kitchen, paint masterpieces for the refrigerator, and have meaningful conversations with my husband.
 I want a homemade dinner with my family in the evenings, and time for lunch with my friends during the week.

 In essence…I want perfect.